matt-duyst/mapping-with-matt/_posts/2015-09-07-Darien-Gap.markdown

 ### Abstract:

-This study illustates a cost-distance analysis potential to calculate the shortest (and most feasible cost affordability) from destination A to destination B. Or, in this case, an origin (Yaviza) to two countering destinations (Chigorodo and Apartado), also known as the Darién Gap in Colombia.
+This study illustrates a cost-distance analysis potential to calculate the shortest (and most feasible cost affordability) from destination A to destination B. Or, in this case, an origin (Yaviza) to two countering destinations (Chigorodo and Apartado), also known as the Darién Gap in Colombia.
 3 main variables were weighted when predicting the shortest path from Yaviza: total slope, amount of water present, and the flow accumulation of the present water in South America.
-Because these variables represent varying weights in influence — slope being weighted the highest in regards to the elevation gradient in South America — each constant was held at a different weight when calculating the path’s trajectory.
+Because these variables represent varying weights in influence — slope being weighted the highest in regard to the elevation gradient in South America — each constant was held at a different weight when calculating the path’s trajectory.

 ### Methods: